isinghmitesh/ping-search/README.md

 Our value proposition is:

-1> offer complete search privacy. so you wont see facebook ads of your searches.
+1> offers complete search privacy. so you wont see facebook ads of your searches.
 2> if search is specific ...it also works as a price comparison engine (all products in one line)